Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Sensitivity of A Resonant Search

 In summary, for a scanning search to probe a wide range of dark-matter masses, it is beneficial to obtain as high a quality factor as possible, as long as the dwell time at each resonance frequency is longer than the dark-matter coherence time at the resonance frequency, as well as the resonator ring-up time.
-The minimum coupling to which the resonator is sensitive scales with quality factor as $Q^{-1/4}$.
+The minimum coupling to which the resonator is sensitive scales with quality factor as $Q^{-1/4}$. \\

-One may note that we could use Bode-Fano optimal circuits, as described in Section \ref{sssec:Bode_Fano_opt}, instead of resonators for the best search.
-However, these are narrowband and would also need to be scanned.
-The optimal scan-density function (\ref{eq:t_opt}) would still represent the best time allocation, except instead of resonant frequencies, the argument would represent the center frequency of the top-hat.
-The total squared SNR at the dark-matter search frequency would be $\sim 1/3$ better than that for a resonator.
-The limit on dark-matter coupling would only be several percent better. \emph{The quantum-limited scan with a resonator is nearly optimal relative to all single-moded detectors.} \\

-\paragraph{Implications for Scan Rate In A Low-Frequency Tunable Resonator Search}\mbox{} \\
+\subsubsection{Implications for scan rate in a low-frequency tunable resonator search}

 Some previous work, such as ref. \cite{Chaudhuri:2014dla}, computed the sensitivity of a tunable resonator search only considering the information within the resonator bandwidth.
 As we have shown, at low frequencies $h\nu_{\rm DM}^{0} \ll kT$, such a consideration is not appropriate and does not reflect an optimal scan strategy.
 Sensitivity, undegraded by amplifier noise, is available far outside of the resonator bandwidth.
-As the final part of this section, we consider the enhancement in scan rate available at low frequencies from exploiting the entire sensitivity bandwidth.
+Here, we consider the enhancement in scan rate available at low frequencies from exploiting the entire sensitivity bandwidth.

 In terms of sensitivity bandwidth, for a resonator at frequency $\nu_{r}$, we are able to scan $\sim n(\nu_{r})$ (uncoupled) resonator bandwidths simultaneously.
 As we move across the range, we scan every dark-matter search frequency with multiple resonators, each giving an independent measurement of the dark-matter signal.
 The total SNR at each frequency then increases, relative to the resonator-bandwidth-only search, by $\sim \sqrt{n(\nu_{\rm DM}^{0})}$.
 The limit on dark-matter-to-photon couplings, quantified by the minimum $\varepsilon$ or $g_{a\gamma \gamma}$ to which an experiment is sensitive, is deeper by a factor of $\sim n(\nu_{\rm DM}^{0})^{1/4}$.
 For a $\sim$1 kHz resonator at $\sim$10 mK read out with a quantum-limited amplifier, this corresponds to a limit that is better by approximately 1.25 orders of magnitude.